Disaster Recovery / Business ContinuityDisaster Recovery and Business Continuity: Resistance to Downtime

 Disaster Recovery (DR) has evolved into Business Continuity.
-While a tested path to recovery is important, a plan for business continuity is critical.
-Your business should be able to remain functional through an IT outage.
+And, while a path to recovery is needed, a plan for business continuity is critical.
+As such, your business should continue through an IT outage.

-For example, if your primary business application is running on your in-house server, what happens if that server is down for 2 hours?
-Historically, you’d accept that you’re business apps (EHR, MRP, CRM etc.) are down for two hours.
+For example, your business software runs on your server.
+What happens if that server is down?
+And what if it’s 2 days?
+Your business apps (EHR, MRP, CRM etc.) are down.

-Two hours of downtime is no longer an acceptable expectation, nor is it necessary.
-Cloud Servers run independent of your physical location and can be used to replicate your business applications to multiple servers.
-If the primary server goes down, the secondary server takes over in minutes, as opposed to hours.
-And that is business continuity.
+But two days of downtime is not acceptable!
+Nor is it necessary!
+Cloud Servers run outside of your building.
+And replicate to multiple servers.
+So, if the first server goes down, the second server takes over.
+This happens in minutes, as opposed to hours.
+In summary, that is business continuity.

-And the best part . . . business continuity plans are EASY TO TEST.
-With a little forward thought, a well-planned test can be executed with no user-downtime.
+And the best part . . . business continuity plans are east to test!
+So, with a little forward thought, a test can be run with no downtime.
+In short, we love to prove that our solutions work.
+Our pride drives us.
+We’re vested in our solutions.
+And we take pride in our success.

-Disaster Recovery is no longer for “disasters” in the formal sense of the word.
-A well-thought-out, well-executed DR plan can provide business-continuity to keep your business running during even minor interruptions.
-Consider the benefits of avoiding and working through a disaster as opposed to waiting for the recovery.
+Disaster Recovery is no longer for “disasters”.
+A well thought-out, well executed plan provides business-continuity.
+We keep your business running during even minor interruptions.
+Consider the benefits of avoiding and working through a disaster instead of waiting for the recovery.

-Technology Seed can help your business plan, implement and test a Business Continuity Plan to keep your business running through the worst IT outages.
-We specialize in Resistance to Downtime.
+Technology Seed can help your business plan, implement and test a Business Continuity plan.
+We will keep your business running through the worst IT outages.
+In summary, we specialize in Resistance to Downtime.

-Do not accept downtime as a necessary part of business IT, and plan for Business Continuity.
+Do not accept downtime as a necessary part of business IT.